mpaglia0/Iudas/README.md

 Hovering the mouse cursor over the blurred image will show it completely (without the blur filter).

-You could also advise people with a dedicated advice.
+You can also advise people with a dedicated advice!

-A CSS class ``sensitive`` is available for this step and will render a white-on-black text.
+The CSS class ``sensitive`` is available for this step and will render a white-on-black text.

 The final result will be the following.